 Unique architectural features:

 Akhand Dhuni, a perpetual flame, is one of the prominent historical elements located in the courtyard.
-Believed to be lit during the divine marriage and has been burning continuously for three Yugas, symbolising the divine presence and love.
+Believed to be lit during the divine marriage in Satyuga and is being preserved by the locals from generation to generation.
+It is burning in a hawan kund located in front of the temple, and has been alive since the marriage of Lord Shiva and Maa Parvati.

-It holds great significance; devotees offer wood to this flame and collect its ashes, believed to promote marital harmony.
+It holds great significance; devotees offer wood, sesame seeds and jowar in this fire to keep it alive.
+Many devotees also collect its ashes (विभूति), believed to promote marital harmony and family well-being.

 Sacred Kunds Near Triyuginarayan Temple